Plastic welding: Hot plate welding

-Non-contact/IR welding
+Non-contact / IR welding

 Similar to hot plate welding, non-contact welding uses an infrared heat source to melt the weld interface rather than a hot plate.
 This method avoids the potential for material sticking to the hot plate, but is more expensive and more difficult to achieve consistent welds, particularly on geometrically complex parts.

 High frequency welding

-High Frequency welding, also known as Dielectric Sealing or Radio Frequency (R.F.)
-Heat Sealing is a very mature technology that has been around since the 1940s.
+High Frequency welding, also known as Dielectric Sealing or Radio Frequency (RF) Heat Sealing, is a very mature technology that has been around since the 1940s.
 High frequency electromagnetic waves in the range of radio frequencies can heat certain polymers up to soften the plastics for joining.
 Heated plastics under pressure weld together.
 Heat is generated within the polymer by the rapid reorientation of some chemical dipoles of the polymer, which means that the heating can be localized, and the process can be continuous.

 Only certain polymers which contain dipoles can be heated by RF waves, in particular polymers with high loss power.
 Among these, PVC, polyamides (PA) and acetates are commonly welded with this technology.
 In practice, two pieces of material are placed on a table press that applies pressure to both surface areas.
 Dies are used to direct the welding process.
 When the press comes together, high frequency waves (usually 27.120 MHz) are passed through the small area between the die and the table where the weld takes place.
 This high frequency (radio frequency) heats the plastic which welds under pressure, taking the shape of the die.

 RF welding is fast and relatively easy to perform, produces a limited degradation of the polymer even welding thick layers, does not create fumes, requires a moderate amount of energy and can produce water-, air-, and bacteria-proof welds.
 Welding parameters are welding power, (heating and cooling) time and pressure, while temperature is generally not controlled directly.
 Auxiliary materials can also be used to solve some welding problems.
 This type of welding is used to connect polymer films used in a variety of industries where a strong consistent leak-proof seal is required.
 In the fabrics industry, RF is most often used to weld PVC and polyurethane (PU) coated fabrics.
 Other materials commonly welded using this technology are nylon, PET, PEVA, EVA and some ABS plastics.
-Exercise caution when welding urethane as it has been known to give off cyanide gasses when melting.
+Exercise caution when welding urethane as it has been known to give off toxic cyanide gasses when melting.